mattcroat/joy-of-code/posts/using-javascript-libraries-in-svelte/using-javascript-libraries-in-svelte.md

 ---
 title: Using JavaScript Libraries In Svelte
-description: Learn how to use third party JavaScript libraries in Svelte.
+description: The Svelte ecosystem covers the entire JavaScript ecosystem since Svelte gives you control over the DOM without requiring any glue code compared to React.
 slug: using-javascript-libraries-in-svelte
-published: '2023-09-14'
+published: '2023-09-15'
 category: svelte
-draft: true
 ---

+{% youtube id="N9OjaQ0XtKQ" title="Using JavaScript Libraries In Svelte" %}

 ## Table of Contents

 ## The Svelte Ecosystem

+The Svelte ecosystem covers the entire JavaScript ecosystem because Svelte gives you control over the DOM without requiring any glue code compared to a framework like React.

-Unlike some other JavaScript frameworks, using Svelte you don't need special wrappers around third party JavaScript libraries because you don't have to think about rerenders and effects meaning you can take advantage of the entire [npm](https://www.npmjs.com/) JavaScript ecosystem.
+You don't need a specific Svelte library for something if it doesn't exist — instead you can take advantage of the entire [npm](https://www.npmjs.com/) JavaScript ecosystem, and use an existing JavaScript library.

 In this post I'm going to cover how to use third party JavaScript libraries in SvelteKit and ways to solve problems you're going to encounter along the way.